Honest Masterworks Review 2025: How NOT to Invest in Art

 Allen Sukholitsky, CIO Masterworks

 I’m not convinced there are rules that say they cannot in the future however.
 Supposedly they have a committee, but with Scott Lynn being the big man, are they just yes-men or truly independent?
+Hard to say.

 Deal Flow Business

-Masterworks only makes money on the sale of artwork and they are using other people’s money to purchase the paintings so from a business standpoint it makes sense that they attract as many investors and buy as many paintings as possible.
+Masterworks only makes money on the sale of artwork and they are using other people’s money to purchase the paintings, so from a business standpoint, it makes sense that they attract as many investors and buy as many paintings as possible.

 Fractional art investing is a revolutionary concept, but ultimately any time a firm securitizes a product, they buy wholesale and sell retail.
 You are the retail.
 Securitization ultimately drives up the price of the product because little pools of money come together from small investors to form a big pool and a new large buyer.